skyme5/instagram-story/README.md

                         Download stories for user id listed in the file.
 ```

 On first run, a config file will be generated.
 The script will ask for required information such as your username, user id, cookies etc., cookies can be obtained from the developer tools of Google Chrome or Firefox.

-For this you can install the [EditThisCooki](http://www.editthiscookie.com/) extension and export your instagram cookie in comma separated values
+For exporting cookies you can install the [EditThisCooki](http://www.editthiscookie.com/) extension and follow [this guide](http://www.editthiscookie.com/blog/2014/03/import-export-cookies/) for exporting cookies in comma-separated format.
+(For this you need to set `Extension->Settings->Options->Choose the preferred export format for cookies`->`Semicolon separated name=value pairs`).

 ```text
 csrftoken=value;ds_user_id=value;ig_did=value;ig_nrcb=value;mid=value;rur=value;sessionid=value;shbid=value;shbts=value;